-AIHA Code of Conduct Acknowledgement
+AIHA Code of Conduct Acknowledgment

 This document outlines the Code of Conduct for all members and volunteers of the American Industrial Hygiene Association (AIHA) and summarizes the behavior expected of members and volunteers representing AIHA in any forum, mailing list, public meetings or private correspondence.
-We ask that our members and volunteers read and submit the acknowledgement via the online form.
+We ask that our members and volunteers read and submit the acknowledgment via the online form.

 AIHA dues are not deductible as a charitable contribution for federal income tax purposes but may be partially deductible as a business expense.
 Dues are not refundable.
 AIHA estimates that 6% of your dues are not deductible because of AIHA's lobbying activities on behalf of its members.
 AIHF and AGF are 501(c)(3) nonprofit organizations.
-Contributions to either may be tax deductible.
+Contributions to either may be tax-deductible.
 Consult your tax advisor.

 Please note... membership dues are not refundable.